Last updated: 1/30/24

 - Submit a notification to PBOT for upcoming City of Portland work

-- City of Portland employees should use this form to reserve on-street parking, close a travel lane, sidewalk, or street.
+- City of Portland employees and contractors should use this form to reserve on-street parking, close a travel lane, sidewalk, or street.

-- Submit a notification to PBOT as required by your street use permit
+- Submit a notification to PBOT as required by your Sidewalk Repair Permit

 Permit Processing Times